GDCTA is seeking new members for its Ambassador Program!

 In the NOTES section please put the size(s) and your shipping address

 Direct Questions to email@example.com

 Letterman Jacket, Atlanta Youth Festival, Liaison for NAYC, DSE and 12 and under Excellence Award

 GDCTA Youth Programs is pleased to roll out the Dressage Seat Medal Finals to be held at the GDCTA Summer Finals Schooling Show at Wills Park, Alpharetta.

 This is a Dressage Seat Equitation Challenge for our Schooling Show participants modeled after the USDF Regional Semi-Finals and Finals Event.
-Similar to the hunter riders, these classes will run as a group Dressage Seat Equitation Class, broken into two age divisions, ages 13 & under and 14 & over.
+Similar to the hunter riders, these classes will run as a group Dressage Seat Equitation Class, broken into two age divisions, ages 13 & under and 14-18.

 Classes will consist of Walk, Trot, & Canter with additional test movements asked individually.